 - Publish details of non‑compliant landlords on public registers, damaging reputation.

-Because local policies differ and can be updated, always check the latest detail from your local authority or through professional advice – especially if you receive an enforcement notice.
+Because the rules are tightening and local enforcement policies differ, always check the latest detail from your local authority or through professional advice – especially if you receive an enforcement notice.
+For the full picture on the 2030 deadline and cost cap, see EPC C by 2030 for landlords.

 3. How do councils know a landlord is non‑compliant?